shamalaya83/airvpn_gluetun/README.md

 # Description:
-This script selects the best AirVPN server located in a specific country (default: Netherlands) by evaluating server load and avoiding exit nodes from the Tor network.
+This script selects the best Wireguard AirVPN server located in a specific country (default: Netherlands) by evaluating server load and avoiding exit nodes from the Tor network.
 Optionally, it also checks each IP with IPQualityScore to further ensure it's not flagged as Tor or malicious.